developingwoot/developingwoot.github.io/_posts/2016-08-05-jekyll-configure.markdown

 {% endhighlight %}

-These options are pretty self explanitory.
+These options are pretty self explanatory.

 The way you edit it is by typing a value next to the key.
 The key is 'title:' and the value would be Developing Woot.